Introduction

 Organizations constantly face changing conditions.
 Consequently, effective managers must continually identify and solve new problems (Grant, 1998).
 This entails gathering data on performance, matching actual performance against goals, identifying the causes of problems, selecting and developing action plans, and, finally, implementing and then evaluating the effectiveness of those plans.
 Any organization’s long-term success requires ongoing problem-solving activities along these lines.
 In practice, once the work requirements are defined, managers tend to gravitate toward the formal organizational arrangements as the most obvious tool for implementing change.
 Why?

-First, structural arrangements are substantially easier to modify than either individual or collective human behavior.
+First, structural arrangements are substantially easier to modify than either individual or collective human behaviour.
 Except in new organizations, a manager usually inherits a group of people.
 There are limits to how extensively and quickly their attitudes, values, skills, and capacities can be changed.
 Similarly, there are limits on the extent to which people can be replaced or reassigned.
 Recruiting new people is time-consuming — and risky.

 Moreover, filling major positions from the outside undermines the psychological contracts, or implicit understandings, that people have about their career advancement and job security.
 Even in the best of situations, significant changes in the composition of organizational groups takes a substantial amount of time (Dobson & Starkey, 2004).

-The second reason that managers are drawn to formal organizational arrangements as a tool for change is that modifications in structures and processes can directly alter patterns of activity, behavior, and performance.
+The second reason that managers are drawn to formal organizational arrangements as a tool for change is that modifications in structures and processes can directly alter patterns of activity, behaviour, and performance.
 Indeed, the formal organizational arrangements can profoundly influence the other components, both directly and indirectly.
 For example, formal job definitions, hiring processes, and training programs can, over time, significantly shape people’s capacity to perform various tasks.
 The organizational structure, the composition of key advisory groups, and the design of the measurement and rewards system can greatly influence how people perceive and perform their jobs (Grant, 1998).

-Leaders of all kinds will be models to guide their decisions about the best way to structure their armies, churches, governments, mercantile groups, or what-have you.
+Leaders of all kinds will be models to guide their decisions about the best way to structure their armies, churches, governments, mercantile groups, or what have you.
 They will be looking for the “one best way” to structure an organization.
 They will develop models composed of sets of rules, such as the notion that the ideal span of control is six subordinates.
 Jobs should be kept simple so that workers could be interchangeable; decisions would be made at the top of the organization, while people at the bottom automatically carried out those decisions (Grant, 1998).

 Most important for the private hospital is that design shapes the patterns of information processing.
 In a sense, information processing has become the single most important function within any organization (Grant, 1998).

-There’s only one thing you can point to that everybody needs, everybody uses, everybody consumes or generates — or both — in the course of his or her daily work, and that’s information — information about markets, resources, Output, behavior, procedures, processes, and performance.
+There’s only one thing you can point to that everybody needs, everybody uses, everybody consumes or generates — or both — in the course of his or her daily work, and that’s information — information about markets, resources, Output, behaviour, procedures, processes, and performance.
 Any given pattern of organization arrangements will collect, channel, and disperse information in certain ways.
 It follows, then, that the key to design is constructing information-processing patterns within an organization that most closely match the information-processing requirements of its work (Mintzberg et al 2004).

 It is expected to create a matrix organization which structurally improves coordination by balancing the power between competing aspects of the organization and by installing systems and roles designed to achieve multiple objectives simultaneously.
 For example, an R&D facility that wants to maximize both disciplinary competence and product focus might design a matrix structure, with directors of the different laboratories reporting to both disciplinary and product managers.
 The president of each operating company has two bosses, a country manager and a business area manager (Mintzberg et al 2004).